 Secondary Estima Lock Defense: A Last-Ditch Effort

 This is where things really heat up.
 This is the one Estima lock defense that can safely get you out of trouble.
 There’s only one catch – you need to time it absolutely right.
 The principle of this defense is based on the ground rules for defending a toe hold.
 Since the Estima lock works pretty much like a toe hold, the same principle applies.
-IN order to relieve the pressure of a toe hold, you need to turn in the direction of the force your opponent is applying.
+To relieve the pressure of a toe hold, you need to turn in the direction of the force your opponent is applying.

 This is the essence of this Estima lock defense.
 When your opponent goes for the lock, you have to immediately turn towards the opposite side of the trapped leg.
 The goal is to go for inversion, but you must not stop where usual inversions do.
 Instead of simply inverting you’ll need to do a full circle on your back.
 If you remain inverted, the lock can still work, so you need to complete a full 360.
 However, remain wary of timing.
 If you start turning too late, your opponent can simply drop abase and you’ll be stuck for good.
 So, learn to recognize the Estima lock dangers and use prevention first and foremost.
 If you see the grip coming together, go for the roll under to relieve pressure and immediately look to grip an arm.

 Since most people think they know and understand Ashi Garami and leg locks, it is time to throw them a curveball.
 Check out the “Ashi Garami Seminar” DVD by the man who caught everybody by surprise, Eddie Cummings.
 “The Wolverine” does not only offer you key leg locking tips but also defensive concepts to escape even the most dreaded positions in Jiu-Jitsu.
 Get it while it is on sale!